 - If your child is not at the Child Care Center due to illness or any other reason, you are still responsible for payment.
-NO CREDIT IS GIVEN FOR SICK DAYS, OR ANY OTHER DAYS THEY ARE ABSENT. - Tuition is due every other Friday.
+NO CREDIT IS GIVEN FOR SICK DAYS, OR ANY OTHER DAYS THEY ARE ABSENT. - Tuition is due every other Tuesday for NON-Federal parents and every other Friday for IRS/Federal parents.
 Failure to pay one tuition payment will result in a reminder and a late fee of \$25.00.
 The second missed payment will result in a written warning of potential termination and a third consecutive missed payment will result in termination of your child's enrollment slot at KHCCC.

-Payments cover the upcoming two weeks of school
+Payments cover the past and upcoming week of school

 - If a tuition check is returned for insufficient funds, the center reserves the right to require that all future payments be made by bank check, money order or cash only.
-In addition, the charge for a returned check is \$35.00. - Families with two or more children will receive a 25% discount off the lowest tuition rate. - The center can provide information for parents who are in need of subsidy.
+In addition, the charge for a returned check is \$25.00. - Families with two or more children will receive a 25% discount off the lowest tuition rate. - The center can provide information for parents who are in need of subsidy.
 Please see the Director for details.